projectcapsule/capsule/docs/proxy/standalone.md

 $ kubectl config set-credentials oidc --token=${ID_TOKEN}
 ```

-Point the kubectl to the URL where the `capsule-ns-filter` service is reachable:
+Point the kubectl to the URL where the `capsule-proxy` service is reachable:
 ```
 $ kubectl config set-cluster mycluster \
     --server=https://kube.clastix.io \